-Sources: *iSeek.org, **Internal Revenue Service (IRS), ***Edinboro University.
+Sources: Salary.com, iSeek.org, Internal Revenue Service (IRS), Edinboro University.

 Step 1: Earn a Bachelor's Degree

 Aspiring art appraisers are expected to have knowledge of the many styles and time periods related to the history of art.
-Although programs specifically in art appraisal are not available, students can study art history and fine arts.
-These fields can help students develop the appreciation for art and the eye for judging art that will be needed in their careers as art appraisers.
-Courses in economics or finance may also be helpful since art appraisers have to become skilled at assessing the financial value of art.
-They will also have to meet IRS guidelines for appraising the value of art.
+Although programs specifically in art appraisal are not available, you can study art history and fine arts.
+These fields can help you develop the appreciation for art and the eye for judging art that will be needed in their careers as art appraisers.
+Courses in economics or finance may also be helpful since you have to become skilled at assessing the financial value of art.
+You will also have to meet IRS guidelines for appraising the value of art.

-- Complete an internship.
-Future appraisers should consider interning for an art auction house or an appraisal firm during college to gain insight into the commercial aspect of the art world.
+Complete an internship.
+You should consider interning for an art auction house or an appraisal firm during college to gain insight into the commercial aspect of the art world.
 It would also be useful to intern at art museums or galleries to gain experience in handling and evaluating art pieces.

 Earning a certificate in appraisal studies is not a requirement, but it may be helpful.
 This certificate can offer the kind of targeted training in personal property valuation that isn't available in a formal degree program.
 A few schools offer these professional certificate programs in partnership with the American Society of Appraisers (ASA).
 A bachelor's degree or related professional experience may be required for admission.

-Core courses include an introduction to personal property valuation and other courses specific to personal property valuation, including research and analysis, report writing and the legal and commercial environment.
-Art appraisers are also expected to be current on the Uniform Standards of Professional Appraisal Practice (USPAP), which is a set of professional and ethical guidelines issued by the Appraisal Standards Board (ASB).
-Students may cover the USPAP in a core or elective course, as well as studies on writing appraisal reports, photographing art works and appraising antique jewelry.
+Core courses include an introduction to personal property valuation and other courses specific to personal property valuation, including research and analysis, report writing, and the legal and commercial environment.
+You are also expected to be current on the Uniform Standards of Professional Appraisal Practice (USPAP), which is a set of professional and ethical guidelines issued by the Appraisal Standards Board (ASB).
+You may cover the USPAP in a core or elective course, as well as studies on writing appraisal reports, photographing art works, and appraising antique jewelry.